geraldolsribeiro/microCI/docs/index.md

 ## Integration with github, gitlab, ...

-The simplest and safest way to use `microCI` to read from or write to repositories is to access them through an SSH key.
+The simplest and safest way to use `microCI` to read from or write to repositories are to access them through an SSH key.

 ## To do